-Debt prevents most people from saving money due to high interest rates that consumers are obligated to pay as a result of buying now and paying later.
-Small purchases made on credit is reason why many consumers fall under the debt trap to begin with.
-Purchasing an item worth R200 on credit with a payment plan of 12 months on an interest bearing account is one example of paying unnecessary interest.
-Save for a couple of months to buy the item cash instead to spare yourself from paying interest for an entire year for small purchases.
+Debt prevents most people from saving money due to the high interest rates that consumers are obligated to pay as a result of buying now and paying later.
+Small purchases made on credit are the reason why many consumers fall under the debt trap, to begin with.
+Purchasing an item worth R200 on credit with a payment plan of 12 months on an interest-bearing account is one example of paying unnecessary interest.
+Save for a couple of months to buy the item cash instead of to spare yourself from paying interest for an entire year for small purchases.
 The money that you would have contributed towards interest could have been saved for future purchases.

 3. Settle All Debt

-Compile a list of all your debt related expenses such as accounts, store cards, credit cards, personal loans etc. Work on a strategy to decrease the amount of debt you have.
-One way to realistically do this is to focus on one account at a time until it is settled.
+Compile a list of all your debt-related expenses such as accounts, store cards, credit cards, personal loans, etc. Work on a strategy to decrease the amount of debt you have.
+One way to really do this is to focus on one account at a time until it is settled.
 Select the account with the lowest balance as a starting point to slowly change the way you deal with debt.
-Make it a priority every month to pay double the total due amount, for example a store account with a 12 month payment plan can be settled in 6 months by using this strategy.
+Make it a priority every month to pay double the total due amount, for example, a store account with a 12-month payment plan can be settled in 6 months by using this strategy.
 As soon as the account is settled follow this process with the next account until eventually all your debt is squared up.
-The freed up money you find yourself with after having no debt can go towards saving.
+The freed-up money you find yourself with after having no debt can go towards saving.

 4. Consider Debt Consolidation

-For those battling to keep up with debt repayments should apply for debt consolidation.
-It has its pros and cons, but at the end of the day you have more of your income at your disposal each month allowing you to cope with living expenses as well as making it possible for you to focus on saving money.
+Those battling to keep up with debt repayments should apply for debt consolidation.
+It has its pros and cons, but at the end of the day, you have more of your income at your disposal each month allowing you to cope with living expenses as well as making it possible for you to focus on saving money.